KD71717/Vault-Direct-Data-API-Accelerators/README.md

 if __name__ == "__main__":
   main()
 ```
-* **`direct_data_to_object_storage.py`**: This script handles downloading a designated Direct Data filet from Vault, and uploading the Direct Data tar.gz file to an Object Storage system, currently S3.
+* **`direct_data_to_object_storage.py`**: This script handles downloading a designated Direct Data file from Vault, and uploading the Direct Data tar.gz file to an Object Storage system, currently S3.
 This script handles multiple file parts natively.

 ![direct-data-to-object-storage](images/direct-data-to-object-storage.png)